 - VCE or VCAL studies at school

-- VET at an RTO (for example a Technical and Further Education [TAFE] institute)
+- VET at a registered training organistation (RTO) (for example, a Technical and Further Education (TAFE) institute)

 - part-time paid work in the industry in which you are doing the training.